-You may be overpaid tax credits if you don't tell us when you stop paying for childcare, or the amount goes down by an average of $\pounds 10$ a week or more.
+You may be overpaid tax credits if you don't tell us when the amount you actually pay for childcare falls to zero, or goes down by £10, or an average of £10 a week or more.
 For example, if you start getting:

 - childcare vouchers from your employer

-- early learning or nursery education support (for example, where your local authority in England meets the cost of 15 hours a week free early years education for children aged 3 and 4 and for some children aged 2)
+- early learning or nursery education support, or

-- help with your costs from anywhere else
+- help with your costs from anywhere else.

-You also need to tell us if your childcare provider stops being approved or registered, or if you change to a different registered or approved childcare provider and the amount goes down by an average of $\pounds 10$ a week or more.
+You also need to tell us if your childcare provider stops being approved or registered.

-Marie's 2 children go to nursery 5 days a week and she pays childcare costs of £300 a week.
+Marie's two children go to nursery five days a week and she pays childcare costs of £300 a week.
 In September, her eldest child, Annie, starts school and she no longer pays for a nursery place for her.
 Her childcare costs go down to £150 a week.
-Marie doesn't tell us about this change until December.
-The first 4 weeks after Marie's childcare costs change don't affect the money we pay her, but she will have to pay back any overpayment from 4 weeks after her childcare costs went down, to December.
+Marie does not tell us about this change until December.
+The first four weeks after Marie's childcare costs change don't affect the money we pay her, but she will have to pay back any overpayment from four weeks after her childcare costs went down, to December.